RY997/Thesis/thesis.typ

 - NFR8 Usability: The system will display accurate error messages to the user in the case of exceptional behavior, such as invalid input or invalid responses from the LLM.

 == System Models
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This section includes important system models for the requirements analysis.
-]

 In this section of the requirements analysis, we delineate the system models for the project.
 We commence by elucidating the envisioned scenarios for the system.
 Subsequently, we present the use case model, analysis object model, dynamic model, and user interface of the system, accompanied by comprehensive diagrams and detailed descriptions.
 === Scenarios
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: If you do not distinguish between visionary and demo scenarios, you can remove the two subsubsections below and list all scenarios here.

-  *Visionary Scenarios*

-  Note: Describe 1-2 visionary scenario here, i.e. a scenario that would perfectly solve your problem, even if it might not be realizable.
-Use free text description.

-  *Demo Scenarios*

-  Note: Describe 1-2 demo scenario here, i.e. a scenario that you can implement and demonstrate until the end of your thesis.
-Use free text description.
-]
 As defined by [BD09], a scenario is described as 'a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor.'
 A visionary scenario represents an idealized solution to a problem, even if it may not be entirely achievable.
 In contrast, a demo scenario is one that is feasible, implementable, and can be demonstrated by the conclusion of this thesis.
 In this section, we will present both a visionary scenario and a demo scenario for our project.

 We introduce the scenarios featuring Jane, an editor of a course in Artemis.
 Jane's objective is to adapt a sorting strategy programming exercise tailored to meet the diverse needs of students with varying levels of experience.